sathia27/sathia27.github.com/_posts/2021-08-13-go-private-fields-and-json.md

 {}
 ```

-Did you notice above code.
-Within same package printing `trip` returns the data (`{ air}`) correctly but `tripJson` returned empty (`{}`) with no error.
-It's because `json` package will silently ignore private fields in your struct.
+Did you notice the above code?
+Within the same package printing `trip` returns the data (`{ air}`) correctly but `tripJson` returns empty (`{}`) with no error.
+It's because the `json` package will silently ignore private fields in your struct.

 ### Un-exported / private fields.

-Any method or variables starts with small case letter will be considered as private / Un-exported fields.
+Any method or variables starting with a small case letter will be considered as private / Unexported fields.
 That's not how "privacy" works in Go

-In above case, `json` is separate package, so `json` package will not have access for setting/getting of private / Un-exported fields.
+In the above case, `json` is a separate package, so the `json` package will not have access for setting/getting private / Unexported fields.

 ### Fixing above struct